 In 2012 this video was completed to represent David’s story and emphasize risk management during student staff training.
 David’s mother, Pat Karspeck, and brother Will Karspeck, a CSU Campus Recreation student employee, appear in the video.
 Their powerful message illustrates eloquently why Campus Recreation is committed to practicing preventative risk management.

-Our facility houses several Automated External Defibrillators (AEDs), which are located:
+Our facility houses several Automated External Defibrillators (AEDs) for Campus Recreation staff access only, which are located:

 - Athletic Training Room at the Intramural Shed

 If you are on the Intramural Fields, basketball courts, an inline rink, or sand volleyball courts during inclement weather, seek shelter in nearby buildings.

 - North of fields: Student Recreation Center, Moby Arena